Clipper Vacations is one of the advertisers on WSDOT ferries-related Web pages. See live banner advertising

-Banner advertising space is available on www.wsdot.com Web pages including the ferry vessel watch and ferry schedule Web pages.
-Leader banners are also available on popular WSDOT online traffic and traveler information pages such as traffic conditions, mountain passes and weather.
+Banner advertising space is available on http://www.wsdot.com/ Web pages including the ferry vessel watch and ferry schedule Web pages.
+Leader banners are also available on popular WSDOT online traffic and traveler information pages such as traffic conditions , mountain passes and weather .

-What types of digital advertising are you testing?
+What types of digital advertising have we tested?

-WSDOT is starting with banner ads and is exploring other types of digital advertising during the pilot project.
+WSDOT started with banner ads and may explore other types of digital advertising in the future.

 - Display/banner ads running across the top or down the right side of a Web page or along the bottom of email announcements are priced in terms of the page views.